alexlegars/pythonProject/README.md

 # Recipick

-This website allow you to find a recipe according to the ingredients that you already have.
-The website can also propose you to find the missing ingredients for the recipe that you want to cook.
+This website allows you to find a recipe according to the ingredients you already have.
+It also suggests you the ingredients you're missing for the recipe you want to cook.